Minnesota Labor Laws: Everything You Need to Know

 - Elected government officials

-Employers must pay employees overtime at a rate of 1.5 times their regular rate when they work more than 40 hours in a single workweek (7-day period), as per the federal Labor Standards Act, except if they are an exemption.
+Employers must pay employees overtime at a rate of 1.5 times their regular rate when they work more than 40 hours in a single workweek (seven-day period), as per the federal Labor Standards Act, except if they are an exemption.
 Those who are exempt from overtime wages in Minnesota include administrative, professional, and executive employees meeting the state and federal guidelines.

 Also exempt from the overtime wages in this state are retail and service workers paid by commission, provided that their regular rate of pay is more than 1.5 times the minimum wage.
 Other exempt positions are outside salespeople, as well as commercial vehicle dealership workers (specifically salespeople, parts people, and mechanics) paid on a commission or incentive basis.
 Specific agricultural workers are also exempt from overtime wages in Minnesota.